MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Set up the workflow steps.

 Choose the New Workflow Step button to add a step to this workflow.
-For instructions on how to configure a step, see *Chapter 28, “Configure a workflow step.”*
+For instructions on how to configure a step, see *Chapter 28, "Configure a workflow step."*

 1. Activate the workflow.